Data File Conversion

 Glossary of Terms

-This document describes how to generate the COBOL source code for two programs.
-The first program will read an EBCDIC-encoded file and write an ASCII -encoded file.
+This document describes how to generate the COBOL source code for two programs that will do a file format conversion (i.e. Record Sequential to Indexed) and a record content conversion (EBCDIC to ASCII).
+The first program will read an EBCDIC-encoded, Record Sequential file and write an ASCII -encoded Indexed file.
 The data conversion will be performed by a second COBOL program that is called by the first COBOL program.
-Since the COBOL source code is COBOL/2 compliant it may be compiled and executed on an IBM Mainframe (z/OS or VSE), a Wintel platform (Windows and Micro Focus) or a UNIX platform (with Micro Focus).
+Since the COBOL source code is COBOL/2 compliant it may be compiled and executed on an IBM Mainframe (z/OS or VSE) or a Linux, UNIX or Windows System with Micro Focus Enterprise Developer.

 Performing this task will also generate an HTML document that describes the record layout based upon the copy file definition of the record structure.
 The HTML document will provide field position within the record and field lengths (both logical which is based on the PIC and physical which is based on the COMP or COMP-3).